uj-master-thesis/frontend-ui/README.md

-frontend ui for microNews application
+# frontend ui for microNews application

+# How to run project?

+Run `npm install`.
+This command installs a package and any packages that it depends on.
+Then run `ng serve`

 # FrontendUi